Profiles of assets

 - The files are within an archive file.
 The archive file is referenced by the data asset and the compressed files are not profiled.

-In catalogs with data policy enforcement, profiles for structured data assets are created automatically.
+In catalogs with data protection policy enforcement, profiles for structured data assets are created automatically.

 The profile of a data asset that contains a document with unstructured data shows the semantic features that are inferred about the text in the document by IBM Watson Natural Language Understanding.
 In catalogs, profiles for unstructured data assets are created automatically.
 In projects, you must create profiles for unstructured data assets.